-"Guided by God, St Gerard's Catholic Primary and Nursery School is an inspiring and aspirational community where we learn to love, hope, dream and achieve."
+"Guided by God, St Gerard's Catholic Primary and Nursery School where we learn to love, hope, dream and achieve."

 SAFEGUARDING STATEMENT

 "St Gerard's Catholic Primary and Nursery School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment".